 MB, BChir: 6 years

-A Level/IB Higher Level Mathematics, Chemistry and either Biology or Physics
+A Level/IB Higher Level Chemistry and two of Maths, Biology or Physics

 IB: 41-42 with 776 at Higher Level